mojule/1tree-factory/readme.md

 #### atPath

 Returns the node in the tree at the specified path.
-The path is parsed by splitting on the provided separator if provided, or the default separator of '/' if not provided, then walking down from the root and finding the child with a matching `slug` (see slug below)
+The path is parsed by splitting on the separator then walking down from the root and finding the child with a matching `slug` (see slug below).
+The separator defaults to '/'.
+This can be overridden in the call.

 ```javascript
 const target1 = root.atPath( '/0/4/1/1/0' )